 Figure 4a shows the PDF for the case when all zonal wavenumbers are included in the analysis.
 With the skewness equal to 0.38, the PDF clearly deviates from a Gaussian distribution.
-A deviation from the normal distribution is found for all three wavenumber ranges considered ranges of wavenumbers (Fig. 4b-d).
-All three While the all ranges exhibit noticeable asymmetry, with the the skewness for the zonal mean and planetary-scale skewness wave PDFs is almost twice greater than the one of the synoptic-scale Rossby waves.
-In addition, we note that the distributions for the zonal mean and the planetary-scale state and the planetary scales are broader than for the synoptic-scalesynoptic scales.
-This may reflect that the variability of the larger scales involves more time scales with a larger range of magnitudes being associated with large-scale variability in comparison to the synoptic scales.
+A deviation from the normal distribution is found for all three wavenumber ranges considered (Fig. 4b-d).
+All three exhibit noticeable asymmetry, with the zonal mean and planetary-scale skewness almost twice greater than the one of the synoptic-scale Rossby waves.
+In addition, we note that the distributions for the zonal mean and the planetary-scale are broader than for the synoptic-scale.
+This may reflect that the variability of the larger scales involves more time scales with a larger range of magnitudes.